 No matter the style of your home — from modern to traditional — flowers add an instant boost of warmth, color, and festivity.
 This is especially true around the holidays, and no, you do not need a team of professionals to create stylish, lovely arrangements.

 Hi!
-I’m Alice Lewis, floral expert and founder of Alice’s Table, and I’m thrilled to share my knowledge with you through my collaboration with 1-800-Flowers.
+I’m Alice Lewis, floral expert and founder of Alice’s Table, and I’m thrilled to share my knowledge with you through my collaboration with 1-800-Flowers.com.
 We’ve joined forces to bring fun-filled virtual and live floral workshops to customers nationwide.
-Below, I share expert tips on decorating with flowers for the holidays.
+Below, I share expert tips on incorporating flowers into your holiday decor.

 While vases are the traditional vessels for flowers, you don’t need to limit yourself!
 Crates, baskets, pitchers, and milk bottles are just a few of the unique containers that can display your creations and add additional interest.

-The holidays bring an abundance of greens – holly, juniper, pine, and spruce, to name a few.
-Instead of using them exclusively for filler, let them take center stage, with a dramatic line-up of evergreen “bouquets” along a table runner or mantle.
+The holidays bring an abundance of greens: holly, juniper, pine, and spruce, to name a few.
+Instead of using them exclusively for filler, let them take center stage, with a dramatic lineup of evergreen “bouquets” along a table runner or mantel.

 Don’t confine pretty arrangements to the dining room or entryway.
 A vintage pitcher of flowers by the kitchen sink, or a small vase filled with fragrant buds in a guest room or powder room are a festive and welcome touch.

 4. Don’t just eat your fruits and vegetables